jon-mil-92/DisplayHotKeys/README.md

 ## About The Project

 This project was created to circumvent the tedious navigation of the Windows settings menus to change display settings.
-With Display Hot Keys, the display resolution, bit depth, refresh rate, scaling mode, DPI scale percentage, and orientation can be changed for each connected display with user-defined hot keys.
+With Display Hot Keys, the display resolution, refresh rate, scaling mode, DPI scale percentage, and orientation can be changed for each connected display with user-defined hot keys.

 <img src="src/main/resources/images/screenshot.png" alt="Display Hot Keys" width="800" />